Aachen Symposium

 Universitat Pompeu Fabra

 Associate professor at UPF.
-His interests include machine learning, approximate inference, and optimal control, applied to social networks, robotics, and brain-computer interfaces.
+His interests include machine learning, approximate inference, and optimal control, applied to social networks and robotics.

 Anders Jonsson